Swizzy/XDK_Projects/Simple 360 NAND Flasher/readme.txt

 - A Hacked Xbox 360 (JTAG/RGH or similar)
-- A nand dump to write or just enough space to save your nanddump on whatever device you use this app on
+- A nand dump to write or just enough space to save your nanddump on whatever device you use this app on ** For AutoMode: **
+- A CRC32 hash of updflash.bin (in file updflash.crc32)
+- A File named "simpleflasher.cmd" containing a command described in the secton "AutoMode" below

 ****************
 * What it does *